cst0601/cst0601.github.io/_posts/2022-11-26-amtrak-trip-to-mi.md

 Back to Amtrak.
 I am probably going write some more about trains, but not now.
 Wolverine is far better than Southwest chief in terms of speed.
 The seat is also large and comfortable.
-If Amtrak started to consider electrifying any route, I would say this is the perfect line for that. (referncing a great video on this topic:
+If Amtrak started to consider electrifying any route, I would say this is the perfect line for that. (reference to a great video on this topic:
 [The 3 Amtrak Routes that can be Electrified Tomorrow](https://youtu.be/-yHqXMIvQXw) ) The trip from Chicago to Ann Arbor took me around 5 hours.
 I got better internet connection along the way, far better than Southwest Chief.

 After 48 hours from I stepped inside the train, I finally arrived at Ann Arbor.
 It was almost midnight when I walked out of the station.
-Luckly, it was only a couple hundred meters to my friend's place.
+Luckily, it was only a couple hundred meters to my friend's place.
 To sum up this trip, though Amtrak is not very great, it is still quite an experience.
 Next time if I am traveling to east coast, I'm probably taking California Zephyr. :)